kawilliams8/vuemap/README.md

 # Vue Map

-A personal project to flex Vue, Mapbox and node/express.
+A personal project to flex Vue, Mapbox, GraphQL and node/express.
 View, add, edit and delete points and polygons on a map to plot unseen places on a map.

 ## Tech Stack

 - **Frontend:** Vue.js, Vite, Mapbox, TypeScript
-- **Backend:** Node.js, GraphQL, Express, MySQL, TypeScript
+- **Backend:** Node.js, GraphQL, GraphiQL, Express, MySQL, TypeScript

 ## Getting Started